trrt-good/ChatAI/README.md

-Here's a concise yet detailed README for the repository:

 # ChatAI

 ChatAI project provides a unified terminal and text editor interface for AI chats, supporting multiple APIs including OpenAI, Anthropic, and Groq.